mastodon/documentation/content/en/client/intro.md

 ### JSON {#json}

+*JavaScript Object Notation* as defined in ECMA-404.
+Quick one page overview: https://www.json.org/

 Similar to sending form data, but with an additional header to specify that the data is in JSON format.
 To send a JSON request with cURL, specify the JSON content type with a header, then send the JSON data as form data:

 ```bash